 Explore your mortgage options

-Prospective home buyers may assume that finding a mortgage lender is all about getting the lowest interest rate.
+Prospective home buyers may assume that choosing a mortgage lender is all about getting the lowest interest rate.
 While mortgage interest rates vary by lender and should be a major consideration, there are many other factors, too.

 What Are the Types of Mortgage Lenders?